ralphjsmit/filament/docs/09-advanced/03-enums.md

 ### Using the enum description with form field descriptions

 The `HasDescription` interface can be used to generate an array of descriptions from an enum, where the enum's value is the key and the enum's description is the value.
-This applies to Form Builder fields like [`Radio`](../forms/fields/radio#setting-option-descriptions) and [`CheckboxList`](../forms/fields/checkbox-list#setting-option-descriptions):
+This applies to form fields like [`Radio`](../forms/radio#setting-option-descriptions) and [`CheckboxList`](../forms/checkbox-list#setting-option-descriptions):

 ```php
 use Filament\Forms\Components\CheckboxList;